-2) The VA System of Record Notice (VA SORN) Veterans Health Information System and Technology Architecture (VISTA) - VA, SORN 79VA10P2 (Amended Oct.
-31, 2012), in the Federal Register and online.
-An online copy of the SORN can be found at: http://www.gpo.gov/fdsys/pkg/FR-2012-10-31/pdf/2012-26804.pdf
+2) The VA System of Record Notice (VA SORN) Veterans Health Information System and Technology Architecture (VISTA) - VA, SORN 79VA10 in the Federal Register and online.
+An online copy of the SORN can be found at:

 Section 8.
 Technical Access and Security